At Northern it is our aim to meet our obligations under the public sector equality duty by having due regard to the need to:

 We ensure also that all children in school have their voice heard by holding regular class council meetings.”

-As a Rights Respecting school, Northern aims to foster good relations between those who share a protected characteristic and those who do not share it by:
+As a Rights Respecting school, Northern aims to foster good relations and equity between those who share a protected characteristic and those who do not share it by:

 Promoting tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
 This includes teaching in RE, citizenship and personal, social, health and economic (PSHE) education, but also activities in other curriculum areas.
 For example, through the World Around Us learning across the school to promote understanding of British Values.
 The children are also encouraged to challenge any type of discriminatory and/or bullying behaviour.